algosup/2023-2024-project-2-x86-retrogaming-team-4/docs/functionnal/functional-specifications.md

 ### Game mechanics

 As we need to respect the original gameplay rules, we have to be focused on many aspects during development:

+- Graphisms: This includes sprites for both pac-man and ghosts, as well as map elements such as walls, pallets and bonus fruits
+- Map creation and gestion: This includes creating a map, managing pellets, fruit cycles and other hazard on the map
+- Gameplay: This includes moving, life system, score system and changes between levels
+- Moving: This includes both pac-man and ghosts deplacements and collision
+- Sound: This includes musics and sound effects
+- Score: This includes score storing and keeping high scores

+#### Graphisms

+The game will take place on a [maze](docs\pictures\maze.png) of a size of 240 by 320 pixels

 ## Glossary